Mary of the Divine Heart: Birth

 Maria Anna Johanna Franziska Theresia Antonia Huberta Droste zu Vischering was born with her twin brother Max (Maximilian Droste zu Vischering) on 8 September 1863, the feast of the Nativity of the Blessed Virgin Mary, in the Erbdrostenhof Palace, in Münster, the capital city of Westphalia, Germany.

-She was a daughter of one of the wealthiest and noblest German families, which distinguished itself by its fidelity to the Catholic Church during the persecution of the Kulturkampf.
+She was a daughter of a wealthy, noble German family, which distinguished itself by its fidelity to the Catholic Church during the persecution of the Kulturkampf.
 Her parents were Klemens Heidenreich Franz Hubertus Eusebius Maria, the count Droste zu Vischering, and Helene Clementine Maria Anna Sybille Huberta Antonia, the countess of Galen.
 Because of the fragility of her health, Vischering was baptized immediately at birth.

 Early years

 Maria Droste zu Vischering spent her childhood with her family in the Castle of Darfeld, in Rosendahl near Münster, and was a child full of life.
-Her mother stated, "She doesn't mind her dress.
-She is running into the mud, jumping into the wet grass and the bushes until she is so dirty that she has to change every stitch."

 Vischering was taught at home by governesses.
-On 25 April 1875 Maria and her brother Max received their First Communion.
+On 25 April 1875, Maria and her brother Max received their First Communion.
 In April 1879, Vischering continued her education at the boarding school of the Sacré-Coeur Sisters in Riedenburg, Bavaria.
-While there, she heard a homily on Psalm 45: "Listen, my daughter … Forget your people and your father’s house, that the king might desire your beauty."
+While there, she heard a homily on Psalm 45:

+"Listen, my daughter, and understand; pay me careful heed.
+Forget your people and your father's house, that the king might desire your beauty".
 Vischering decided that she should become a religious.
-During the spring of 1879, while she was listening to a particular devotion of one of the Sacré-Coeur Sisters, Maria Droste zu Vischering reached an important conclusion: "I began to understand that without the spirit of sacrifice the love of the Heart of Jesus is merely an illusion."

 While at school, she contracted pneumonia and, shortly before her 18th birthday, returned home to recover.
-In 1883, at the chapel of the Castle of Darfeld, she is said to have had an interior locution of Jesus Christ who told her: "Thou shalt be the wife of My Heart".
+In 1883, at the chapel of the Castle of Darfeld, she is said to have had a vision of Jesus Christ who told her: "Thou shalt be the wife of my heart".
 On 5 August of that same year, on the Silver Jubilee of her parents' marriage, Maria told them of her desire to become a religious.